mbrazeau/morphylib/README.md

 ## Building Morphy

 For Linux and Mac, the Makefile is supplied that builds builds both static and dynamic libraries.
 For Windows, the Makefile.win file is supplied.
-Simply specify `nmake -f Makefile.win` and builds only the static library (at this time 27/06/2017).
+Simply specify `nmake -f Makefile.win`.
+This builds only the static library (at this time 27/06/2017).

 Additionally, Python and R bindings are being supplied and maintained, but may not be entirely up to date with the core library.